ArchiRocksTech/BTTSpeed-API-PowerShell/README.md

 ## Usage example

-Copy the downloaded .ps1 file to a folder, and SHIFT + Right-Click in the folder to open a PowerShell console window.
+Move the downloaded .ps1 file to a desired folder, and SHIFT + Right-Click in the folder to open a PowerShell console window.

 PowerShell Console